In my previous two posts, I gave you some reasons why I love my job.

 3. An occasional drama here and there

-(and I'm not talking about the bawling kid refusing to get out of
+(and I'm not talking about the bawling kid refusing to get out of the car,

 or the one nose-picking as if there was an undiscovered mine in there somewhere)